How to Refinance Without Resetting the 30-Year Clock

 Because payments are higher, you have less flexibility in your budget if you hit a financial snag.
 Few people plan to run into budget troubles, and having a longer term with lower payments can offer leeway if problems do arise.

-Since shorter-term loans have higher monthly costs, it may be more difficult for some borrowers to qualify for a mortgage.
+Since shorter-term loans have higher monthly costs, it may be more difficult for some borrowers to qualify for them.
 You would need a higher income level or fewer other debts to be eligible for a 15-year loan compared to a 30-year one.

 Reasons to Refinance Back Into a 30-Year Loan